-Next to commission rates, being able to trade what you want is important.
-Firstrade and Capital One Investing provide clients with Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Firstrade offers its clients access to 12191 different mutual funds while Capital One Investing has 1202 available funds, a difference of 10,989.00.
-Commission free ETFs can also be valuable for customers, with Firstrade having the upper hand thanks to its 12 available commission free ETFs compared to Capital One Investing's offering of 0.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Firstrade alongside Capital One Investing offer clients Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, Firstrade offers its clients access to 12191 different mutual funds while Capital One Investing has 1202 available funds, a difference of 10,989.
+And, commission free ETFs deserve a comparison, Firstrade offers 12 commission free ETFs versus Capital One Investing's total of 0.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Firstrade nor Capital One Investing offers virtual trading.
-Taking a look at mobile trading, Firstrade supports the iPhone App and Android App while Capital One Investing supports the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are available to clients of Firstrade while Capital One Investing offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and mobile trading, both Firstrade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2017.
+For mobile trading, Firstrade offers the iPhone App and Android App while Capital One Investing offers the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Capital One Investing can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+All factors considered, when it comes to platform tools, research, and mobile trading, neither Firstrade nor Capital One Investing were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Firstrade takes the upper hand with 3.50 stars over Capital One Investing's 3.00 stars.
+Overall, Firstrade comes out on top with 3.50 stars over Capital One Investing's 3.00 stars.